koleys/SimpleServiceManager/README.md

-# SSM: Simple Service Manager : Run any Windows application as a Service
+# SSM: Simple Service Manager : Run any Windows application as a Service an NSSM alternative

 ## Features:
 * .NET 8 alternative of NSSM (the Non-Sucking Service Manager), srvany and other service helper programs.